Kasal, Kasali, Kasalo: Prologue

 Jed, a company executive, goes on a blind date and meets Angelita (Angie), who works at a television network.
 They develop feelings for each other.
 When Jed’s parents ask him to move to the United States, he proposes to Angie out of love, and she agrees to marry him.

 Kasal

 Jed and Angie’s wedding becomes known to their parents.
-Angie’s mother, Belita, a barangay kagawad in Cabanatuan, thinks Angie is pregnant, which Angie denies.
+Angie’s mother, Belita, a barangay kagawad in Cabanatuan and known for selling bototay, thinks Angie is pregnant, which Angie denies.
 Belita refuses to tell her estranged husband, Rommel, about the wedding.
 Jed’s parents, Carlos and Charito, are shocked and return to the Philippines.
 Belita insists on holding the wedding in Cabanatuan and invites her friends and political allies.
 Carlos tells Charito not to interfere, and Angie argues with Jed about his mother, calling off the wedding.
 However, they still love each other, so Jed proposes again, and they decide on a simple ceremony.